tensorflow/docs/site/en/api_docs/python/tf/train/list_variables.md

-Returns list of all variables in the checkpoint.
+Lists the checkpoint keys and shapes of variables in a checkpoint.

 <section class="expandable">
   <h4 class="showalways">View aliases</h4>